 information system

-An information system is a computer-based system that allows users to access and communicate information provided by multiple users, without the need of human mediators knowing content, and that allows to reasonably relate information provided by multiple users at different times by means of logical operations in a way useful for their business and in ways not previously obvious to the individual providers.
+An information system is a computer-based system that allows users to access and communicate information provided by multiple users, without the need of human mediators knowing content.
+Moreover, an information system allows to reasonably relate information by means of logical operations in a way useful for their business and in ways not previously obvious to the individual providers.

 information value